Bombing at Kabul mosque kills 10, including prominent cleric | Law-Order

 Bombing at Kabul mosque kills 10, including prominent cleric

-A bombing at a mosque in the Afghan capital of Kabul during evening prayers on Wednesday killed at least 10 people, including a prominent cleric, an eyewitness and police said.There was no immediate claim of responsibility for the attack, the latest to strike the country in the year since the Taliban seized power.
+A bombing at a mosque in the Afghan capital of Kabul during evening prayers on Wednesday killed at least 10 people, including a prominent cleric, and wounded at least 27, an eyewitness and police said.There was no immediate claim of responsibility for the attack, the latest to strike the country in the year since the Taliban seized power.

 - Country: